-On the last track, we discussed three common perspectives in multi-cultural counseling.
+In the last section, we discussed three common perspectives in multi-cultural counseling.
 We also discussed techniques by which to encourage the growth of multicultural counseling skills within supervisees.

-On this track, we will discuss teaching self-appraisal to clinical supervisees.
+In this section, we will discuss teaching self-appraisal to clinical supervisees.
 We will also discuss the seven point supervisee self-assessment that I use regarding working and evaluating skills.
 The seven points in this assessment are action steps, focusing, reframing, confronting, evaluating, responding with immediacy, and pointing out endings.

 7 Steps in Supervisee Self-Appraisal

-The second item in this supervisee self appraisal concerns focusing.
-I state to my supervisees, “how proficient are you in redirecting client focus onto the subject of your work together?"
+The second item in this supervisee self-appraisal concerns focusing.
+I ask my supervisees, "How proficient are you in redirecting client focus onto the subject of your work together?"
 For example, in family therapy, one member may interrupt just as plans for an action plan are being finalized.
 I ask my supervisees to assess how they would redirect the focus of the clients onto the task at hand, while also recognizing the concern brought up by the interruption.

-In addition to rehearsing and reviewing action steps, and focusing, the third item in this supervisee self appraisal concerns reframing.
-I state to my supervisees, “if your client embraces a point of view so determinedly that this perspective is an obstacle to goal achievement, how skillful are you at offering a new perspective?
+In addition to rehearsing and reviewing action steps, and focusing, the third item in this supervisee self-appraisal concerns reframing.
+I ask my supervisees, "If your client embraces a point of view so determinedly that this perspective is an obstacle to goal achievement, how skillful are you at offering a new perspective?
 How skillful are you at personalizing meaning for a client by encouraging them to shift the attention of responsibility onto themselves?"

 I also encourage my supervisees to think about their ability level regarding gauging a client’s psychological and social resources in order to determine the impact confronting the client will have.
 Clearly, not every client possesses the coping skills necessary to make confrontation a successful therapy technique.

-In addition to action steps, focusing, reframing, and confronting, the fifth item in this supervisee self appraisal concerns evaluating.
-I ask my supervisees to asses how well they can engage a client in reviewing his or her progress towards goal attainment.
-I state, “when engaging a client in a discussion of his or her progress, are you able to frame the discussion to help the client feel a sense of self-esteem and accomplishment?"
+In addition to action steps, focusing, reframing, and confronting, the fifth item in this supervisee self-appraisal concerns evaluating.
+I ask my supervisees to assess how well they can engage a client in reviewing his or her progress towards goal attainment.
+I ask, "When engaging a client in a discussion of his or her progress, are you able to frame the discussion to help the client feel a sense of self-esteem and accomplishment?"

-I also ask my supervisees to consider their abilities regarding a client who had made little or no progress towards his or her goals.
-I state, “how comfortable are you concerning reconsidering with the client his or her assessment, the contract, and the action steps you have planned?
+I also ask my supervisees to consider their abilities regarding a client who has made little or no progress towards his or her goals.
+I ask, "How comfortable are you concerning reconsidering with the client his or her assessment, the contract, and the action steps you have planned?
 When progress is not forthcoming, or is negative, how well can you reexamine the approach to change?"

-The sixth item in this supervisee self appraisal concerns responding with immediacy.
+The sixth item in this supervisee self-appraisal concerns responding with immediacy.
 I ask my clinical supervisees to consider their skill at exploring a client’s experiences and feelings about the supervisee, his or her relationship to the supervisee, or about the work they are engaged in as they occur.
-I state, “by responding with immediacy, can you encourage the client to explore relationship concerns as they occur?
+I ask, "By responding with immediacy, can you encourage the client to explore relationship concerns as they occur?
 How well do you model an open communication style?
 Can you make effective use of the statement, ‘right here and now with me you seem to be thinking/doing/experiencing….’?"